xtream1101/scraperx/README.md

 ### Dispatching

 #### Task data
 This is a dict of values that is passed to each step of the process.
 The scraper can put anything it wants here that it may need.
-But here are a few build in values that are not requiored, but are used if you do supply them:
+But here are a few build in values that are not required, but are used if you do supply them:

 - `headers`: Dict of headers to use each request
 - `proxy`: Full proxy string to be used